 The waterfront is a wall of oversized concrete hotels stacked on top of each other with roughly the aesthetic charm of a multi-storey car park.
 There's construction dust.
 There's noise.
 Parts of the main beach have been swallowed up by development.
 I have been reading various travel forum discussions and people on reddit travel subs particularly have been grumbling about it for years, and honestly, they're right.

-So why stay there?
+So why should one stay there?
 Because you have to.
 The ferries arrive there.
 The tour boats leave from there.
 The restaurants, the scooter rentals, the logistics: all of it lives in Cat Ba Town.
 Think of it less as a destination and more as the base camp before the good stuff starts.

 The trick is not to linger.
 Get in, sort your bike, book your tour, eat dinner at one of the harbour restaurants (which are genuinely great, by the way), and get out.
 The actual island begins about ten minutes in any direction, and it is a completely different world.
 There's even a bar called Lepont that does a perfectly decent sunset drink if you need to decompress first.
 It's not all bad.
 It's just not why you came.